-- 1 Set the HEAD UP and HEAD DOWN LIMITS.
-Refer to Setting Head Up and Head Down Limits. - 2 Open vise by pressing the VISE OPEN button. - 3 Position material. - 4 Close the vise by pressing the VISE CLOSE button. - 5 Start the blade by pressing the BLADE ON/OFF button. - 6 Start the cycle by pressing the CYCLE START button.
+- 1 Set the HEAD UP LIMIT. - 2 Open vise by pressing the VISE OPEN button. - 3 Position material. - 4 Close the vise by pressing the VISE CLOSE button. - 5 Start the blade by pressing the BLADE ON/OFF button. - 6 Start the cycle by pressing the CYCLE START button.